Kooper/IngreSsh/README.md

 # Connect to the specific namespace/pod/container.
 If all components
 # are specified the interactive selection screen is skipped.
-# However, you may specify only known components: namespace::@,
+# However, you may specify only known components, narrowing the target
-# :pod:@, ::container@, or any combination of those, like namespace:pod:@
+# selection like: namespace::@, :pod:@, ::container@, or any combination
+# of those, like namespace:pod:@
+# This would also skip interactive selection if the choice is unambiguous.
 $ ssh <namespace>:<pod>:<container>@<cluster> -p <port>

 # Connect to execute just a single command.
 Note that SSH does not set up